Apply for a permit to build a commercial terrace on public property

 Communication channels

-- If your request is accepted, pay for the permit.
+6. If your application is accepted, pay rent for the operating period upon receipt of your invoice.

 Terrace operating period